jmonterrubio/Identify-Fraud-From-Enron-Email/README.md

 Label class poi:  {False: 128, True: 18}
 ```

-I can see an outlier plotting the features salary and bonus.
-There's a big difference with the next high value and obtaining the name of the datapoint that has those values, i see why these high values.
-It's the `TOTAL` aggregate of them so in this case i can remove the outlier because it don't have any value.
+I can see an outlier plotting the features `salary` and `bonus`.
+There's a big difference with the next high value and obtaining the name (key) of the datapoint that has those values, I see why these high values.
+It's the `TOTAL` aggregate of them so in this case I can remove the outlier because it won't give us any benefit.
 The next high values are inside a 'logical' range so no more outliers are removed from the dataset.

 ### What features did you end up using in your POI identifier, and what selection process did you use to pick them?
-Did you have to do any scaling?
-Why or why not?
-As part of the assignment, you should attempt to engineer your own feature that does not come ready-made in the dataset -- explain what feature you tried to make, and the rationale behind it.

 #### Create new features